 If necessary, adjust port numbers.

-- If the Microsoft Hyper-V host is deployed outside NAT, in the Preferred TCP connection role section select the Run server on this side check box.
+- [For Microsoft Hyper-V host deployed outside NAT] In the Preferred TCP connection role section select the Run server on this side check box.
 In the NAT scenario, the outside client cannot initiate a connection to the server on the NAT network.
 As a result, services that require initiation of the connection from outside can be disrupted.
-With this option selected, you will be able to overcome this limitation and initiate a ‘server-client’ connection — that is, a connection in the direction of the Microsoft Hyper-V host.
+With this option selected, you will be able to overcome this limitation and initiate a "server-client" connection — that is, a connection in the direction of the Microsoft Hyper-V host.